 A nine-day experience as Knights of Columbus working in Guatemala’s jungle

-Members of the Knights of Columbus recently took their 14th sojourn to the jungles of northeastern Guatemala in order to work among the people of that region.
-Under the leadership of the State Chaplain, 15 Knights (including two former State Deputies) and some teen sons, once again spent the better part of nine days this past July in the steamy jungles of the Rio Dulce region.
+Members of the Knights of Columbus recently took their 15th sojourn to the jungles of northeastern Guatemala in order to work among the people of that region.
+Under the leadership of the State Chaplain, 14 Knights and some teen sons, once again spent the better part of nine days this past July in the steamy jungles of the Rio Dulce region.
 In order to arrive there, it can take a full-day journey.
 With tools that they bring (and eventually donate), they built and restored tables, benches and other equipment at the Father Tom Moran Vocational School.
 This is no easy task, considering the climate and location.